-Seville is one of the most enchanting cities in Spain, known for its abundant sunshine, stunning Mudejar architecture, orange trees, tapas, and flamenco.
-And spending 2 days in Seville will help you experience just enough to help you fall in love!
+Spending 2 days in Seville will help you experience the city’s magic and charm.
+One of the most enchanting cities in Spain, Seville is known for its abundant sunshine, stunning Mudejar architecture, orange trees, tapas, and flamenco.
+A 2 day Seville itinerary will help you experience just enough to help you fall in love!

 I first put Seville on my bucket list after seeing photos of the magnificent Plaza de Espana, and moved it further up my list after seeing the Royal Alcazar featured on Game of Thrones.
 And upon finally seeing it in person, I can say that it’s one of the most beautiful and charming cities that I’ve ever visited.